a-tsygankov/API-AccountPayable/README.md

 - implement view bills as query or mark bill as paid as separate method (not update)
 - convert BillRM in order to keep a list of payments
 - add Swagger UI pages to repo
+- implement error hadling (along with returning proper response in API)